Articles

 Establish common KPIs

 Measure, measure and measure some more against the goals or KPIs you set for the campaign.
 Latus says data tells a story.
-“It tells a story of what worked, what didn't and what comes next.”
-After the program has run its course, the data should be reviewed based on the goals set for the program.
+“It tells a story of what worked, what didn’t and what comes next.”
+After pilot completion, the data should be reviewed based on the goals set for the program.

 If the data validates your KPIs, then it’s an indication to continue the launch process.
-If it didn’t, then the data can also tell you why.
+If it didn’t meet the set success criteria, then the data can also tell you why.
+Here are some questions to reflect on:

 • Was there a problem with the messaging?